Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 Including contributed packages in the Pyomo source tree provides a convenient mechanism for defining new functionality that can be optionally deployed by users.
 We expect this mechanism to include Pyomo extensions and experimental modeling capabilities.
-However, contributed packages are treated as optional packages, which are not maintained by the Pyomo developer team.
+However, contributed packages are treated as optional packages, which are not necessarily maintained by the Pyomo developer team.
 Thus, it is the responsibility of the code contributor to keep these packages up-to-date.